 Welcome to Broadstairs especially if you are visiting us for the first time.
 We are very proud of our quintessential, family, seaside town and hope you enjoy our Trail taking you on a wander past some of our historic and interesting places.

-We invite you to start at Broadstairs Information Kiosk which is on the promenade outside The Royal Albion Hotel.
+We invite you to start at Broadstairs Information Kiosk which is on the promenade outside the Royal Albion Hotel.
 This area of the prom is known as The Parade and our Information Kiosk which is run by volunteers is open from April until the end of October every year.

-A few doors along to the left the Dickens House Museum (1) was the home of Mary Pearson Strong upon whom Dickens based his character time the Royal Kent Library and the Assembly Rooms.
+A few doors along to the left the Dickens House Museum (1) was the home of Mary Pearson Strong upon whom Dickens based his character Betsy Trotwood in David Copperfield.
+There has been a dwelling on this site since Tudor times and the current museum houses many artefacts of the great Victorian author.